 All students enjoy many best-practices in gifted education as part of the typical classroom.
 Teachers receive ongoing, student-specific consultation regarding the delivery of best-practice enrichment opportunities.

 For most students, the opportunities described above are sufficient; however, some may require programs or services beyond those normally provided in order to realize their full potential.
 These students will be nominated by the IGNITE team for student-specific programs that focus on the student’s area of interest.
-Some of these programs are online, such as the Hybrid Learning Consortium (HLC) program offered for our upper school.
+Some of these programs are online, such as the Constellation Learning program offered for our upper school.

 Combined Support and Enrichment